vidardb/Benchmark/README.md

 This benchmark is used to test the insertion rate of PostgreSQL and VidarDB (RocksDB style version).

-1. Please don't use "slow" programming language such as Python to do the test, since a large percentage of time would be spent in language side.
-Use C++ instead.

-2. We use TPC-H lineitem as the data source.
-Attention: ***composite primary key is currently not supported by VidarDB, and the first attribute is implicit as the primary key.*** We also don't assume data comes in primary key order.
+We use TPC-H lineitem as the data source.
+Attention: ***The first attribute is implicit as the primary key.*** We also shuffle the data to avoid them coming in primary key order.

 We have finished the testing with TPC-H 10G and 1G in Ubuntu 18.04 with PostgreSQL 11.6.
 You can follow the instruction in our repo of [PostgreSQL Foreign Data Wrapper](https://github.com/vidardb/PostgresForeignDataWrapper) to enable VidarDB storage engine.